preludeorg/libraries/README.md

 Libraries are organized by language and categorized into Probes and SDK(s).

-> If you want to deploy probes around your infrastructure, select a probe and follow the instructions.
+> If you want to run security tests on your infrastructure, select a probe and follow the instructions.
 If you want to write your own client against the API, select an SDK.

 ### Probe